 What Are the Prizes Offered by PrizeReactor?

-Prizes offered include cash & prize vouchers for places like Argos, M&S and John Lewis.
-Electronic & gadget prizes includes Ultimate Lego Collection, GoPro Hero 5 Black and iPhone7.
-Food & drink prizes includes cash vouchers for Lidl, Aldi and Asda.
-Home & life style prizes includes cash vouchers for Tesco, Zara (wow), and DFS or Sofology.
+Prizes offered include cash & prize vouchers for places like Argos, M&S, and John Lewis.
+Electronic & gadget prizes include Ultimate Lego Collection, GoPro Hero 5 Black, and iPhones.
+Food & drink prizes include cash vouchers for Lidl, Aldi, and Asda.
+Home & lifestyle prizes include cash vouchers for Tesco, Zara (wow), and DFS or Sofology.
 I like the fact they post an “ending soon” notice so you know something is going to close soon.
 There aren’t any real mega wins, but some nice prizes.

 Who Owns PrizeReactor?